FluffyBullet/Sodoku-challenge/README.md

 Unfortunately this is not applicable for rows

-Whilst this was introduced for display of the puzzle, I found this also benefited the use of presenting a leaderboard.
-Rather than creating an API and connecting to google datasheets, this could be presented in PrettyTable, also using Sort and only priting specific rows.
+Whilst this was introduced for display of the puzzle, I found this also benefited the use of presenting a leader board.
+Rather than creating an API and connecting to google datasheets, this could be presented in PrettyTable, also using Sort and only printing specific rows.
 ```

 **Colorama**